VasiliKavaleu/credit-system-mft/readme.md

 - Manufacturer | Производитель

 ##### Test
-Currently, the Test task is deployd on the server.
+Currently, the Test task is deployd to the server.

-So, you can see available contracts by [this link](http://159.89.105.161/api/v1/contracts/)
+So, you can see available contracts at [this link](http://159.89.105.161/api/v1/contracts/)

-And get unique manufacturer identifiers adding contract id to url params [like this](http://159.89.105.161/api/v1/contracts/1)
+And get manufacturer's unique identifiers by adding contract id to url params [like this](http://159.89.105.161/api/v1/contracts/1)

-Also, you can add you own rows to the Entities by the admin panel which is temporary available [here](http://159.89.105.161/admin/) with credentials:
+Also, you can add you own rows to the Entities using the admin panel, which is temporarily available [here](http://159.89.105.161/admin/) with credentials:

 ```commandline
 user: john